The Game of Hog

 Problem 2 (2 pt)

-Implement boar_brawl, which takes the player's current score player_score and the opponent's current score opponent_score, and returns the number of points scored by Boar Brawl when the player rolls 0 dice.
+Implement boar_brawl, which takes the player's current score player_score and the opponent's current score opponent_score, and returns the number of points scored when the player rolls 0 dice and Boar Brawl is invoked.

 • Boar Brawl.
-A player who rolls zero dice scores three times the absolute difference between the tens digit of the opponent’s score and the ones digit of the current player’s score, or 1, whichever is higher.
+A player who chooses to roll zero dice scores three times the absolute difference between the tens digit of the opponent’s score and the ones digit of the current player’s score, or 1, whichever is greater.
 The ones digit refers to the rightmost digit and the tens digit refers to the second-rightmost digit.
 If a player's score is a single digit (less than 10), the tens digit of that player's score is 0.

 • Example 1: